ArseniyBe/ArseniyBe/README.md

 - 🌱 I’m currently learning algorithms and then soon, OS concepts, C++, Python, etc
 - 🌳 I know C, Assembly, HTML/CSS, some Python, x86 Assembly, PHP, MySQL, basic knowledge of operating systems, Java, and some C++
 - 💞️ I’m looking to collaborate on nothing(yet)
-- 📫 How to reach me - email: leninyt95@gmail.com US phone number: +1(559)820-3954
+- 📫 How to reach me - email: leninyt95@gmail.com
-- 😄 Pronouns: He/him pronouns(I don't really understand pronouns tbh)
+- 😄 Pronouns: He/him pronouns
 - ⚡ Fun fact: coding is not as hard as it seems
 <!---
 ArseniyBe/ArseniyBe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.